California’s ZEV and Truck Emissions Regulations Go Too Far Too Fast

 • Both CARB regulations will result in a decline of new truck sales.
 Due to the regulations, California truck dealers have already experienced on average 50% reduction in 2024 ICE sales vs 2023 ICE sales due to truck rationing and lack of a ZEV truck market.

-• CARB estimates th/media/16735at over 43,000 jobs in just California will be eliminated due to their Omnibus Low NOx rule alone.
+• CARB estimates that over 43,000 jobs in just California will be eliminated due to their Omnibus Low NOx rule alone.
 Truck dealers in California will be faced with tough decisions if sales continue to decline.

 STATUS